If you do not want your data processed

 - your contact details (such as your e-mail address or telephone number).

-If the controller does refuse your request, it must state the reasons for its refusal.
+If the controller refuses your request, it must state the reasons for its refusal.
 The refusal must always be based on law.
 If you feel that the controller did not have legal grounds for its refusal, you can contact the Data Protection Ombudsman if necessary.